-This website describes an alternative approach to the Theory of Relativity using the Newtonian mechanics with variable mass.
+This website describes an alternative approach to the Theory of Relativity using the Newtonian mechanics with variable mass1.

-The constancy of the speed of light is not postulated, and the Lorentz transformation is not used for the derivation of the relativistic equations.
+The constancy of the speed of light is not postulated, and the Lorentz transformation is not used to derive the relativistic equations.

 Before proceeding, we recommend that you read the “Notice to the reader”.